 In the early stages of the condition, these symptoms tend to affect the hands and feet.
 In time, however, they can start to affect other joints.
 The symptoms can also change over time.

-As mentioned above, people with seropositive RA will test positive for rheumatoid factor, but those with seronegative RA will not.
 Experts are still investigating why this happens and what it means.

 - genetic factors and family history